Vector space: Affine and projective spaces

-generalizing the homogeneous case above, which can be found by setting $\mathbf{b} = \mathbf{0}$ in this equation.
+generalizing the homogeneous case discussed in the above section on linear equations, which can be found by setting $\mathbf{b} = \mathbf{0}$ in this equation.
 The space of solutions is the affine subspace x + V where x is a particular solution of the equation, and V is the space of solutions of the homogeneous equation (the nullspace of A).

 The set of one-dimensional subspaces of a fixed finite-dimensional vector space V is known as projective space; it may be used to formalize the idea of parallel lines intersecting at infinity.
 Grassmannians and flag manifolds generalize this by parametrizing linear subspaces of fixed dimension k and flags of subspaces, respectively.